hpiwowar/citation11k/analysis/stats.md

 </pre></div></div></div>

-We searched for hits until through 2010: 2011 has a dramatically lower proportion of papers in PubMed Central because the NIH archiving requirements permit a 12 month embargo.
+We retained reuse candidates for papers published between 2001 and 2010: 2011 was within 12 months of data collection, and had a dramatically lower proportion of papers in PubMed Central because the NIH archiving requirements permit a 12 month embargo.

-The number of datasets deposited in GEO has grown over time.
 To understand our findings on a per-dataset basis, we stratified reuse estimates by year of dataset submission and normalized our reuse findings by the number of datasets deposited that year:

 <div class="chunk"><div class="rcode"><div class="output"><pre class="knitr">##    year num_gse_ids
 ## 2  2001          13